 - No actual provision for tax avoidance purpose – i.e., the key purpose of the provision is NOT using the loss of any related person to reduce Hong Kong tax liability.

 6. What Hong Kong entities must do to stay compliant with annual TP documentation and filing requirements?

 For CbC filing requirement

 The Hong Kong ultimate parent entity (UPE) in relation to the MNE group (a reportable group) must file a CbC report for every accounting period starting on or after 1 January 2018, as prescribed in Section 58E of Inland Revenue (Amendment) (No. 6) Ordinance 2018.
-Deadline for CbC filing obligation is within 12 months after ending the accounting period.
+The deadline for CbC filing obligation is within 12 months after ending the accounting period.

 Based on OECD’s guide to CbC reporting, certain documents below should be prepared for filing a CbC report:

-- Information of the group’s economic activity: related/unrelated party revenues, number of employees, tangible property except cash, regulatory financial statements, internal management accounts, etc.
+- Information of the group’s economic activity: related/unrelated party revenues, number of employees, tangible property except for cash, regulatory financial statements, internal management accounts, etc.